 The original Everyman Cinema is now known as Everyman Hampstead and hosts film festivals, operas and live question-and-answer sessions.
 It was recently equipped with Sony Digital 4K film projectors and surround sound by Dolby Digital.
 The Everyman Hampstead is now just one of 12 cinemas in the Everyman Cinemas chain.
 Six of these cinemas are located in London while others are in Birmingham, Leeds, Surrey and Hampshire.
 Each cinema includes a fully licensed bar and one to four screens.
 However, The Power of Summer is the only venue to offer bean bags for adults.

-Bean bag cinemas have risen in popularity in recent years and can now be found throughout the world.
+Heineken bean bags cinemas have risen in popularity in recent years and can now be found throughout the world.
 Most of these cinemas are located in Asia and Europe, but a select few can be found in North America.
+Check out our list of the best bean bag cinemas from around the world!